simon-zhou/pgsql/wal.md

 ## Internal Layout of WAL Segment

 A WAL segment is a 16 MB file, by default, and it is internally divided into pages of 8192 bytes (8 KB).
-The first page has a header-data defined by the structure XLogLongPageHeaderData, while the headings of all other pages have the page information defined by the structure XLogPageHeaderData.
+The first page has a header-data defined by the structure **XLogLongPageHeaderData**, while the headings of all other pages have the page information defined by the structure **XLogPageHeaderData**.
 Following the page header, XLOG records are written in each page from the beginning in descending order.
 See Fig. 9.7.

 ## Internal Layout of XLOG Record